uhellstr/formula1-statistics-database/README.md

 Analyze public formula1 data published on ergast/fastf1 API with Oracle Express/Free edition-

-Note: This data CANNOT be used in any kind of commercial application due to how ergast licensing its data.
+Note: This data CANNOT be used in any kind of commercial application due to how jolpa licensing its data.
       You are however free to use this data for your own personal fun and personal development!

 Requirements: